Gardening Isn't for Farmers Anymore. It's for the Girl with the 4x6 Balcony and a Dream

 The Quiet Payoff

-Gardening isn't for farmers anymore.
-It's for renters and homeowners, balcony-dwellers and rooftop opportunists, people with green thumbs and people who, until last Tuesday, weren't sure plants needed water on a schedule.
+It's for renters and homeowners, balcony people and patio people, city people and townhouse people, green thumbs and people who, until very recently, were not entirely sure plants needed water on a schedule.